nikitaeverywhere/array-merge-by-key/readme.md

 [![License](https://img.shields.io/github/license/zitros/array-merge-by-key.svg)](LICENSE)
 [![Build Status](https://travis-ci.org/ZitRos/array-merge-by-key.svg?branch=master)](https://travis-ci.org/ZitRos/array-merge-by-key)

-Effectively merge two or more arrays of objects into a single array by merging objects with the same key (property).
-Module can also be used to merge object with the same property value in the array.
+Effectively merge arrays of objects into a single array by merging objects with the same key (property).
+Module can also be used to merge object with the same property value in one array.

 This is a micro module, which includes light and well-tested code.